 The market for our products is competitive, and we expect that competition will continue to intensify as the document solutions markets evolve and potentially consolidate.
-We believe that the trend toward electronic document management, and particularly cloud solutions, was accelerated by the COVID-19 pandemic.
+We believe that the trend toward electronic document management, and particularly cloud solutions, was accelerated by the COVID-19 pandemic and subsequent increased prevalence of remote or hybrid workforces.